Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Problem Setting and Existing Framework

-In Definition \ref{AE}, the second equivalent definition is more commonly used, but the first one is more convenient for our development.
-From our earlier discussion, asymptotic efficiency implies that the required simulation size $n$ to attain a prefixed relative error grows only subexponentially in $-\log p$.
+From \eqref{Chebyshev} and its subsequent discussion, asymptotic efficiency implies that the required simulation size $n$ to attain a prefixed relative error grows only subexponentially in $-\log p$.
 As a stronger requirement, $Z$ is said to have a bounded relative error if $\limsup_{\gamma\to\infty}\frac{\tVar(Z)}{p^2}<\infty$, which implies that the required simulation size remains bounded no matter how small $p$ is.
-The criterion of bounded relative error is sometimes too strict to achieve, so we place more attention on asymptotic efficiency in this paper.
+The criterion of bounded relative error is sometimes too strict to achieve, so we focus on asymptotic efficiency in this paper.
 More efficiency criteria could be found in \citet{juneja2006rare,ecuyer2010asymptotic,blanchet2012state}.

-In the large deviations setting, the classical notion of \textit{dominating points} is used to guarantee asymptotic efficiency \citep{sadowsky1990large}.
-Intuitively, we compute a so-called \emph{rate function} $I(\cdot)$ which measures the likelihood of hitting each point on a logarithmic scale, and then for a rare-event set $\cE$, $\arg\min_{y\in\cE}I(y)$ represents the most likely point to hit in the set $\cE$.
-Dominating points can be viewed as local minima of $I(y)$ in the set $\cE$.
-Definition \ref{def:dominating_set_informal} is an intuitive definition of dominating points to facilitate understanding, and we will give a rigorous definition in Section \ref{sec:guarantees}.